Assistant Professor of Fashion Studies

 BA, Anthropology, Rutgers University

-American Anthropological Association, Society for Cultural Anthropology, American Studies Association, Asian American Studies Association, Association for Asian Studies
+Asian American Studies Association, Association for Asian Studies, American Anthropological Association, Society for Cultural Anthropology, American Studies Association

-Vestoj, Critical Studies in Fashion and Beauty, The Baffler, Pacific Standard Magazine, Design Issues, Speculation Now: Essays and Artwork, Fashion Studies: Research Methods, Sites, and Practices.
+Vestoj, Critical Sociology, Critical Studies in Fashion and Beauty, The Baffler, Pacific Standard Magazine, Design Issues, Speculation Now: Essays and Artwork, Fashion Studies: Research Methods, Sites, and Practices, Fashion & Materiality: Cultural Practices, Global Contexts.

 Design, labor and work; fashion culture industries; migration race ethnicity; material culture and cultural studies; fashion and the body; cities and urban ethnography; social and cultural theory, US and Asia.